Skip to content

 • Male and female condoms

-• Diaphragm, cervical cap and spermicides
+• Diaphragm, cervical cap, and spermicides

 The diaphragm and cervical cap are inserted into the vagina before sexual intercourse.
-They open the cervix and thus prevent sperm from entering.
+They cover the cervix and thus prevent sperm from entering.
 They are often combined with a spermicide for greater effectiveness.
 However, it is recommended to wait 6 weeks postpartum before using these contraceptive methods.

 Hormonal methods

-• Estrogen-progestins
+• Estroprogestogens

-Estrogen-progestin contraceptives combine estrogen and progestin.
+Estroprogestogen contraception combines estrogen and progestin.
 They come in the form of:

-• of pills;
+• pills;

 • vaginal rings;